 CONVENTION ON THE RIGHTS OF THE CHILD

-Two decades of using the Convention on the Rights of the Child to advocate for child health, education and child protection has taught us many lessons on what is needed to move forward constructively to tackle poverty, HIV and AIDS and violence which challenge so many communities and their children.
+Two and a half decades of using the Convention on the Rights of the Child to advocate for child health, education and child protection has taught us many lessons on what is needed to move forward constructively to tackle poverty, HIV and AIDS and violence which challenge so many communities and their children.

 We know that all infants must begin life in good health and that early childhood care can greatly influence a child’s continued learning and psycho-social development in the later years.
 Such care must include breastfeeding, immunisation, clean water and adequate sanitation.